SaiCharithReddy/Open-Protac-INVENT/README.md

 # Open-Protac-INVENT

 Source code for our paper "---".
-This adaptation is built on top of Protac-invent (https://github.com/jidushanbojue/Protac-invent), which itself is based on REINVENT (https://github.com/MolecularAI/Reinvent), reinvent-scoring (https://github.com/MolecularAI/reinvent-scoring), and DockStream (https://github.com/MolecularAI/DockStream).
+This adaptation is built on top of Protac-invent (https://github.com/jidushanbojue/Protac-invent), which itself is based on REINVENT, reinvent-scoring, and DockStream.

 This adaptation also integrates Roshambo (https://github.com/molecularinformatics/roshambo) to enable shape-based scoring functionality.
 We thank the original authors of all these projects for sharing their work.